 - Flash Step: Part of her status as a Nordic Coven vampire.

-- Helmets Are Hardly Heroic: During the climax, the Nordic coven serves as The Cavalry against the Lycans and they are all wearing heavy armor to protect them from the sunlight - except for Lena.
-This is used to illustrate that she has become a immortal Hybrid just like Selene.
+- Helmets Are Hardly Heroic: During the climax, the Nordic coven serves as The Cavalry against the Lycans and they are all wearing heavy armor to protect them from the sunlight — except for Lena.
+This is used to illustrate that she has become an immortal hybrid just like Selene.

 - Hidden Elf Village: The Nordic Coven remains hidden somewhere in Norway or Sweden and has refused to take part in the Vampire-Lycan War.
 Appropriately enough, Lena and her people have some vaguely elvish appearance.

 - Ms. Fanservice: When the Lycans attack her coven, she doesn't bother suiting up from the skimpy tunic/loincloth she's wearing; she just grabs a sword and shield and starts killing them.

 - Meaningful Name: Lena is the Scandinavian diminutive of Elena or Helen, which means "bright" or "shining".